lilygoose89/startupchiangmai/_posts/2019-03-20-co-more-chiang-mais-collaborative-spaces.md

 * Email: [weave.society@gmail.com](mailto:weave.society@gmail.com)
 * Phone: [080 071 3218](tel:+66800713218)

+&nbsp;

+---

 Coworking spaces are so much more than just jumped up coffee shops or shared offices for the untethered.
 They're collaborative hubs that bring together talent and ideas, two things every startup ecosystem needs to grow.

 By serving the needs of non-digital entrepreneurs, the collaborative spaces we've rounded up above are giving a more diverse group of entrepreneurs and creators a jumpstart and contributing to the city's entrepreneurial ecosystem.